Maritime Accidents: What Statutes of Limitation Apply?

-The Uniform Statute of Limitations for Maritime Torts
+What is the Statute of Limitations for Maritime Injury Claims?

 By its terms, the Uniform Statute applies to all suits for personal injury and death “arising out of a maritime tort.”
 A tort becomes a maritime tort when it occurs anywhere on navigable waters, Jerome B. Grubart, Inc. v.
 Great Lakes Dredge & Dock Co., 513 U.S. 527 (1995), and bears a substantial relationship to traditional maritime activity.
 Id.